Paybook/sync-code-samples/widget/examples.md

 ### Case 2:

+What does this case do?
+- Set up the widget in Spanish language
+- Set up the widget to create new credentials
-Open the widget in CreationCase, display Personal and Business sites and hide Renapo site
+- Display both Personal and Business sites
+- Hide the site "Renapo"

+The config that achieves this is below:

 ```json
 {